 Education plays a fundamental role in helping children and young people growing up in care achieve a productive and rewarding life.
 However for this particularly vulnerable group of students, experiences of abuse and neglect, trauma, disrupted attachments, removal from family and placement changes can all impact negatively on their ability to learn.
 Research consistently indicates that far too many of these children and young people are missing out on the good quality education that is so critical to their future health, welfare and wellbeing.

 The personal limitations borne from disadvantage and neglect and abuse are carried throughout a lifetime by many who have been in care.
-The Longitudinal Outcomes for Forgotten Australians (LOFA) research and the Royal Commission into Institutional Responses to Child Sexual Abuse have identified both the need for ongoing support and support related to specific life events.
+The Longitudinal Outcomes for Forgotten Australians (LOFA) research and the Royal Commission into Institutional Responses to Child Sexual Abuse have identified both the need for ongoing support for survivors of childhood abuse and neglect and support related to specific life events.

 These individuals were once the responsibility of the state and deserve access to a lifelong body of services – at a time when they are ready to access them.
 Services should include scholarships for: remedial education, vocational education and training, higher education opportunities and priority access to housing, primary health and dental services.